nikkorn/mistreevous/README.md

 }
 ```

-In the above example, we have a **wait** node that waits for 10 seconds before moving to a succeeded state.
+In the above example, we have a **wait** node that waits for 10 seconds before moving to the `SUCCEEDED` state.
 We are using a **while** guard to give up on waiting this long if the guard function **CanWait** returns false during a tree step.

 #### Optional Arguments
 Arguments can optionally be passed to agent guard functions and can be a `number`, `string`, `boolean` or `null` if using MDSL, or any valid JSON when using a JSON definition.